The Child Welfare Professional Education Project at UVM

 selection committee late in the spring semester, and are notified of the

 from current DCF employees who are employed as Family Services Division

 caseworkers or in other approved casework positions:

 To be eligible, employees must have completed their 6 month probationary period.

 To initiate an application, employees should contact the Human Resources Director at DCF to verify eligibility.

-· Employee applicants submit the following to the Human Resources Development Director:
+· Employee applicants submit the following to the Human Resources Development Director by February 1: